-Exceptions to this policy, which include articulation agreements made with other universities, may be made with the approval of the Dean of the Graduate School upon the recommendation of the student's department chair or graduate program director.
+Exceptions to this policy, which include articulation agreements made with other universities, may be made with the approval of the Associate Provost for Graduate Academic Affairs upon the recommendation of the student's department chair or graduate program director.

 Advanced Undergraduate Courses